 Funding for the award is provided by the University of Nevada, Reno Foundation and the Thelma B. and Thomas P. Hart Foundation, a Reno-based charity.
 The foundations continue to honor the Herz family and this tradition of recognizing excellence.

 Blair's thesis is currently published and available to the public in the Honors library in the Jot Travis building on campus.
-Find out more about Blair through her blog, follow her on Instagram, or friend her on Facebook.
+Find out more about Blair through her blog.